unicef-drp/CME.assistant/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-__Under development__

-The goal of CME.assistant is to store and maintain most frequently used reusable functions

-All the data included were published thus this package is non-private
+The goal of CME.assistant is to share some frequently used functions All the data attached were published thus this package is non-private

 ## Installation

 To install from github:
 * Examples in the vignettes, set `build_vignettes = TRUE`
 * May need to add `build_opts` to avoid potential Java problem according to [this post](https://github.com/salimk/Rcrawler/issues/1)